The meteoric rise of Napoleon Bonaparte, France's most iconic general

 One of the directors, called Emmanuel Sieyès, argued that the army needed to step in and restore order.

-He finally arrived in Paris on the 14th of October 1799.
+He finally arrived in Paris on the 14th of October 1799 and received a hero's welcome among the people.

 During the rest of October, Napoleon formed a political alliance with two other leading politicians: Roger Ducos and Emmanuel Sieyés.